 Inspired by the plight of Teresita in Sao Paulo Zoo

 Together with co-volunteer Ana Zinger in Rio de Janeiro and Ticiana Carneiro in São Paulo she started blogging on ElephantVoices Brasil in 2010 and then launched ElephantVoices Brasil on Facebook.
 Many other volunteers have been involved over the years.
-In addition to news related to captive elephants in Brasil, and hand-picked news from around the world, Junia and her Brazilian team post material and news from ElephantVoices.org and ElephantVoices on Facebook, all translated into Portuguese.
+In addition to news related to captive elephants in Brasil, and hand-picked news from around the world, Junia and her team post material and news from ElephantVoices.org and ElephantVoices on Facebook, all translated into Portuguese.

-In 2014 Junia took the position as CEO of Santuário de Elefantes Brasil - working closely with Scott and Kat Blais in Global Sanctuary for Elephants for the establishment and further development of the elephant sanctuary established in Chapada dos Guimarães.
+From 2014 to mid 2018 Junia had the position of CEO of Santuário de Elefantes Brasil - working closely with Scott and Kat Blais in Global Sanctuary for Elephants in the establishment and further development of the groundbreaking elephant sanctuary in Chapada dos Guimarães, Mato Grosso.